The Healthy Diet Cheat Sheet With 6 Practical Nutrition Tips

 - 46 grams per day for the average sedentary woman.

 Increased muscle buildingMuscles are dynamic and are constantly being torn down and rebuilt.
-To gain more muscle, your body must be
+To gain more muscle, your body must be synthesizing more muscle protein than it is breaking down.
+Meaning, you need to be operating at a positive protein balance consistency.

 Boosted metabolic rateDiets that consist of about 30% protein from calories have shown to boost metabolism by up to 100 calories per day, compared to diets lower in protein.
 This is due to the fact that protein has a thermic effect (the amount calories burned due to digestion and absorption) double that of carbohydrates and fats.

 Increased fat loss hormonesEating protein induces the release of glucagon - the hormone that helps shuttle fat out of your cells so it can be used for energy.
-It also assist in preventing your cells from becoming efficient at storing fat.
+It also assists in preventing your cells from becoming efficient at storing fat.

 To make sure you're getting protein at each meal, there are two methods you can try.
-One is to include two palms full of protein for men at each meal and one palm full of protein for women at each meal.
+One is to include two palms full of protein for men at each meal and one palm-full of protein for women at each meal.
 This method is for those who'd rather get a tooth pulled than count and track their intake.

 For those who like to track, start with 30% of your total intake being sourced from protein.
 Here's an example: